 (b) be adopted by the author(s), not merely proposed for the sake of argument or on the condition that the group concerned will be accepted in the future; (c) apply to a clade that either appears on the reference phylogeny or is delimited by the cited synapomorphy(-ies) (see Art.
 9.13); (d) comply with the provisions of Arts.
 7 and 9–11; (e) be registered as provided for in Art.
 8, and the registration number be cited in the protologue; and (f) comply with the provisions of Art.
 17.

 Note 7.2.1.
-The protologue is everything associated with a name when it was first established (this code), validly published (ICNAFP, ICNB), or made available (ICZN), for example, description, diagnosis, phylogenetic definition, registration number, designation of type, illustrations, references, synonymy, geographical data, specimen citations, and discussion.
+The protologue is everything associated with a name when it was first established (Phylocode), validly published (ICNAFP, ICNB), or made available (ICZN), for example, description, diagnosis, phylogenetic definition, registration number, designation of type, illustrations, references, synonymy, geographical data, specimen citations, and discussion.

 Note 7.2.2.
 Material contained only in an electronic supplement to a printed or online journal is not published according to Art.
 4. Therefore, the following portions of the protologue may not be confined to an electronic supplement: (a) clade name to be established; (b) designation of clade name as new or converted (Art.
 9.2); (c) phylogenetic definition (Arts.
 9.3, 9.4); (d) reference phylogeny or statement about the distribution of apomorphies supporting the existence of the clade (Art.
 9.13); (e) hypothesized composition of the clade (Art.
 9.14); (f) for converted names, bibliographic citations (Art.
 9.16) demonstrating prior application of the name to a taxon approximating the clade for which it is being established (Art.
 9.15a) and authorship of the preexisting name (Art.
 9.15b); (g) registration number (Art.
 7.2e); (h) when appropriate, the rationale for selection of the name (e.g., Recs.
 10.1A, 10.1B).